 Shrubbery or a full-on garden can help dampen the noise coming from the exterior portion of your air conditioner.
 If you decide to go this route, make sure you maintain the bush or shrub that grows around your condenser.
 You don’t want the branches to get too long or the foliage to build up around the condenser as these can damage your AC.

-If you notice any of these noises when your AC is running, it’s best to get an expert HVAC technician like Swanton Energy Services on the phone right away.
+If you notice any of these noises when your AC is running, it’s best to get an expert air conditioning repair technician just like this one on https://sittonmechanical.com/air-conditioning/ac-repair/ or if needed have an ac replacement for your Tucson home now.
 Prompt resolution of any AC problem minimizes damage and repair costs.
-We offer competitively priced cooling and heating services in Atlantic Highlands, including installation, repair, and routine maintenance.
-Give Swanton Energy Services a call today and speak with one of our knowledgeable technicians!